 If that above scenario sounds like your life every single day, then I totally know what you are going through!
 To be a mom is to constantly get interrupted no matter if you are going to the bathroom or organizing a fridge.
 A little bit of planning goes a long way in these situations.
 Even the best laid plans can sometimes fall apart, but 9 times out of 10 you could be successful!

-Step One: Figure out an area that needs to be cleaned/organized.
+Figure out an area that needs to be cleaned/organized.
 Is that area too large to get done in 30 minutes?
 You may be too ambitious.
-Break up the task is much smaller tasks that CAN get accomplished in a short time frame.
+Break up the task into much smaller tasks that CAN get accomplished in a short time frame.
 For example, if you need to clean/organize the fridge, the first day plan to go through all the food (throwing away expired items, etc).
 The second day plan to clean all the shelves.
 The third day you can clean the drawers.
 The fourth day you can clean the door.
 If the kids continue to be occupied, you can maybe continue on to the next task (kinda like stealing a base in baseball).
 Make sure each task is separated though so you can still feel like you are moving forward with the task instead of starting over every day.

-Step Two: Find something for the kids to do.
+Find something for the kids to do.
 Whether it’s putting on a TV Show or movie they haven’t watched in a while, or finding a project they can do on their own (don’t put out an art project that they will eventually need help with cutting or gluing or anything like that, it should be something they can complete on their own).
 The project or activity should also be something that won’t cause any fights.
 Such as, if there is a certain part of the project that only one person can do at a time, it may not be the best one.

-Step Three: Put something to eat and drink out with the project or near the TV.
+Put something to eat and drink out with the project or near the TV.
 This will pre-empt any complaints of hunger during your project.

-Step Four: Once everything is set out and the kids have gotten started, run to your project.
+Once everything is set out and the kids have gotten started, run to your project.
 Do not pass go, do not stop at Pinterest, just GO!